Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Modeling and Problem Setup

 denotes the set of neighbors of agent $i \in \agt$. \bulletend \end{define}

 Note that the self loop weights $a_{ii}$, for any $i \in \agt$, do not affect the utility of the agents.
 We may assume them to be zero without loss of generality.
 The self influence of the agents is captured by the preference term in the utility function.
-In our model, opinions are limited by agents' resources.
-Each agent $i \in \agt$ possesses static (in time) \emph{resource} $\ri \in \real_{>0}$, which can represent quantities such as wealth, time, social influence or combinations of them.
-The parameter $r_i$ can be more precisely interpreted as the rate at which agent $i \in \agt$ ``uses'' the resources or exerts influence on other agents.
-The total resources available to the collection of agents is $B \ldef \agtsumk \rk$ and hence $(r_i / B) \in (0,1)$ represents the resources available to agent $i \in \agt$ relative to the entire social group.
-This could be a measure of agent $i$'s social influence.